Tales by Anthony Trendl

 Steal away to your favorite book nook, whether it is a tree fort, your library, or your couch, and smile a little more.

-Mr. Smith and His Delicious Ice Cream is just one of my silly tales for the slightly older child.
+Silly tales for the slightly older child.
 Easy and quick to read aloud with the occasional tongue-twister, my tales are the sort of stories you heard as a child.
 Like Richard Chase’s Jack Tales, each is more outlandish than the next.
 With rich rhythms and delicious vocabulary, enjoy well-told stories in your favorite tree fort.
-Read more about me.

 Fun Tales